A full-service Westchester County law firm addressing the needs of clients in Special Education Law and Elder Law.

 For many families, it can be difficult to find a way to provide continued, meaningful support for loved ones experiencing disability without jeopardizing their crucial needs-based benefits.
-However, by working with a knowledgeable White Plains special needs planning lawyer advocate at Littman Krooks, families can put an effective plan into place that will ensure the long-term wellbeing of their loved one without sacrificing their eligibility for government benefits.
+By working with a knowledgeable White Plains special needs planning advocate at Littman Krooks, families can put an effective plan into place that will ensure the long-term wellbeing of their loved one without sacrificing their eligibility for government benefits.
 For example, both special needs trusts (SNTs) or New York ABLE accounts can be effective special needs planning tools.
-While ABLE accounts and Special Needs Trusts have many differences, each is a way for individuals who are living with a disability to save money for the future without jeopardizing their needs-based benefits.
+While ABLE accounts and SNTs have many differences, each is a way for individuals who are living with a disability to save money for the future without jeopardizing their needs-based benefits.

 Under state and federal law, all children – regardless of disability – are entitled to a free and appropriate public-school education.
 In this way, the law recognizes that not all children learn in the same way; what works for the majority of students may not work for a student living with a serious disability.
 Thus, individual education plans (IEP) are a critical component for many students’ education.

-Unfortunately, complications occasionally arise throughout the IEP process.
-For example, schools do not need to evaluate every student that is referred by a parent.
-Similarly, schools only need to provide the education, services, and support that is outlined in the IEP.
-Thus, overwhelmed schools may resist a parent’s urging that their child needs certain services.
+Complications occasionally arise throughout the IEP process.
+For example, schools do not need to evaluate every student who is referred by a parent.
+Similarly, schools only need to provide the education, services and support that is outlined in the IEP.
+Overwhelmed schools may resist a parent’s urging that their child needs certain services.
 Schools may also claim that they are unable to comply with one or more components of the IEP.
 By working with a White Plains special education attorney, families can rest assured, knowing that they are doing everything they can to ensure their child is receiving the education they are legally entitled to.

-Contact One of Our Elder Law or Special Needs Lawyers Today
+Contact One of Our Elder Law or Special Needs Planning Lawyers Today